 Please click the link for more information on country and costs strategy for patent protection in Europe.

-For more information on European patent applications download our guide to International Patent Protection.
+For more information on European patent applications please click on the links below:

-For more information about registering a trade mark in Europe download our guide to Obtaining Trademarks Overseas.
+For more information about registering a trade mark in Europe download our guide to Obtaining Trade Marks Overseas.